When you mentally feel like crap and you know you should be feeling on top of the world

 But how do you do this?

-You do this by equipping yourself with the research and knowledge on how to win.
+You do this by equipping yourself with the research and knowledge and skill on how to win.

 This is like soldiers running into the ammunition room to find it empty.

-The best time to understand oppression is when you feel better.
+The best time to understand depression is when you feel better.
 Because if you are feeling depressingly low, you cannot read long articles.

 The best time is when you're feeling better because your brain is in its best position to think through things clearly, to remember things and make essential connections on how to deal with things when depression attacks again.